demisto/content/Packs/PANOSPolicyOptimizer/Integrations/PANOSPolicyOptimizer/README.md

 Automate your AppID Adoption by using this integration together with your Palo Alto Networks Next-Generation Firewall or Panorama.
-This integration was integrated and tested with version 0.1 up to 10.1.3 of PAN-OS Policy Optimizer later versions are not supported
+This integration was integrated and tested with version 0.1 up to 10.1.3 of PAN-OS Policy Optimizer later, versions are not supported
 ## Configure PAN-OS Policy Optimizer on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.